nus-cs2030s/2324-s2/docs/18-interface.md

 Suppose that, after we define that `GetAreable` interface, other developers in the team starts to write classes that implement this interface.
 One fine day, we realize that we need to add more methods into the `getAreable`.
 Perhaps we need methods `getSqFt()` and `getMeter2()` in the interface.
 But, one cannot simply change the interface and add these abstract methods now.
 The other developers will have to change their classes to add the implementation of two methods, or else their code would not compile!

-This is what happened to the Java language when they transitted from version 7 to version 8.
+This is what happened to the Java language when they transitioned from version 7 to version 8.
 The language needed to add a bunch of useful methods to standard interfaces provided by the Java library, but doing so would break existing code in the 1990s that rely on these interfaces.

 The solution that Java came up with is the allow an interface to provide a default implementation of methods that all implementation subclasses will inherit (unless they override).
 A method with default implementation is tagged with the `default` keyword.
 This leads to a less elegant situation where an `interface` has some abstract methods and some non-abstract default methods.
-In CS2030S, we refer to this as _impure interfaces_ and it is a pain to explain since it breaks our clean distinction between a class and an interface.  _We prefer not to talk about it_ -- but it is there in Java 8 and up.
+In CS2030S, we refer to these as _impure interfaces_ and it is a pain to explain since it breaks our clean distinction between a class and an interface.  _We prefer not to talk about it_ -- but it is there in Java 8 and up.

 [^1]: Although in recent Java releases, this is less common.